STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Introduction

-The remind of this paper is organized as follows: Section \ref{section2} summarizes existing CAN IDS methods.
-Section \ref{section3} introduces the CAN protocol and attacks on the CAN bus.
-Section \ref{section4} describes our proposed StatGraph.
-In section \ref{section5}, experiment setup and results are shown.
-Section \ref{section6} presents discuss and section \ref{section7} concludes the paper.
+The reminder of this paper is organized as follows: Section \ref{section3} introduces the threat models and summarizes existing representative IVN intrusion detection methods.
+Section \ref{section4} describes our proposed \textsc{StatGraph}.
+We show the experiment setup and results in section \ref{section5} followed by the discussion in section \ref{section6}.
+We conclude the paper in section \ref{section7}.